alesoldier/airsoft-shop-JS/README.md

-# airsoft-sop
+# Air-soft shop

-for now in the app is there's only the login page, but no worry i'm working on it.
+Right now I've only developed the login page, but no worry I'm working on it.

-DESCRIPTION:
+## Description:

-this site represent an E-commerce shop for airsoft were you can buy ASG(air soft guns). i've utilized only html, javascript and css for the development of this app.
+This is an E-commerce for an airsoft shop where you can buy ASG(air-soft guns).

-HOW IT WORKS:
-it work just like other login pages, you will need to insert your username and password to continue (for now the login page is the only implemented feature).

-INSTRUCTION:
-so, you will need to download all the files i've downloaded on github, after having downloaded the files you will need to find the "login-page.html"(it should be in the arisoft-shop.JS directory) and open it on google or every other browser that support html, javascript and css, after all this you're good to try the site. it works like other login page and feel free to test it out.
+I've only used html, JS and CSS for the development.

+## Instruction:

+- Clone the repo on locale;
+- Open the "login-page.html" page on a browser (it should be in the air-soft shop.JS directory);

+## How it works:

+- You'll first be redirected to the login page;
+- insert your credentials (right now it just works since we haven't implemented the validation yet);
+- TODO: ... (still in development) ...